jessxec/Ribbit-443/README.md

 ## Features

-- **Pitch Contour Visualization**: Real-time feedback on pronunciation accuracy using pitch contour graphs.
+- **Pitch Contour Visualization**: Feedback on pronunciation accuracy using pitch contour graphs.
 - **Gamified Learning**: Stars and badges to reward accurate pronunciation and encourage continued learning.
 - **Dynamic Feedback**: Personalized feedback based on user performance, comparing user pitch to native speaker samples.
 - **Modular Lessons**: Lessons structured into progressive modules, each focusing on specific language aspects and theme.
-Here's a short overview of the modules provided in the current version: 1.
-Foundations Island 2.
-Traveling through the Airport 3.
-At the Cafe
+Here's a short overview of the modules provided in the current version:
+    1. Foundations Island
+    2. Navigating Through the Airport
+    3. Sunny Day at the Beach
+    4. Ordering at a Cafe
+    5. Let's Go Camping
 - **Audio Processing API**: A custom external API for analyzing user audio input and extracting pitch values for feedback.
 - **Firebase Integration**: Used to store user data and track learning progress across modules.